 The hard part about losing your hair permanently is that it ends up making you feel dejected.
 It can make you feel like you have no control over what you can and cannot do with your body.

-Sometimes the circumstances are beyond control.
+Sometimes the circumstances are beyond our control.
 This is what happens when people lose their hair as a result of hormones.
 And that’s why some people consider getting hormone replacement therapy.

 Hair loss has many causes and it can also be hormonal.
 Women experience hair loss as a result of hormonal changes that they naturally go through as they age.